 45 years ago, the king of rock and roll took the stage at Market Square Arena, now demolished.
 Tickets were upwards of $15 apiece — a price that would equal about $63 today.
 The line was quite long to get them, with people waiting 12+ hours before they went on sale in April 1977.

 The 42-year-old legendary performer played the hits, ranging from “Jailhouse Rock,” to “Hound Dog,” to his closing song, “Can’t Help Falling in Love with You.”
-It was the last show on his tour and he died just a couple of months later.
+It was the last show on his tour and he died just six weeks later.

 If you haven’t noticed the plaque outside Whole Foods downtown, you might not know that the area at 320 E. Market St. used to be a venue called the Market Square Arena.
 It was torn down with a loud explosion in July 2001 because it couldn’t meet the demands for the up-and-coming “luxury box.”
 It has since been replaced by what we now know as Gainbridge Fieldhouse.